Kimundi/latex-warnings/README.md

 - It collects the combined output, and scans it for warnings and errors.
 - It will try to open all `.tex` files encountered in the output and case-insensitive search it for `todo` or `fixme` annotations.
+- It will _colorize_ the processed list ot warnings to make it easier to read.